tfiers/tomasfiers.net/content/posts/probabilistic-python.md

 refinements.

 **Variational inference** (VI) is an approach to approximate inference that does not need samples.
-In my limited understanding, it transforms the inference problem into an optimisation problem, where we need to maximise some target function.
+It transforms the inference problem into an optimisation problem, where we need to maximise some target function.

 The optimisation procedure in VI (which is gradient descent, or a second order derivative method) requires derivatives of this target function.
 This is where **automatic differentiation** (AD) comes in.
 AD can calculate accurate values for the derivatives of a function that is specified by a computer program.
 You can thus use VI even when you don't have explicit formulas for your derivatives.